What is ACERC, and what do we do?

 Historically, the Coal Research Center provided knowledge to increase safety and health of miners, improve understanding of coal towards efficiency gains, and optimization of coal processing.
 When we talk about 'advanced coal,' we mean coal utilization that produces near-zero emissions and and is more efficient.
-Looking ahead, ACERC is working towards the goal of increasing energy access while decreasing emissions.
+It could also mean low-carbon non-energy uses of coal, such as an alternative feedstock for chemicals and fuels.
+In terms of energy, ACERC is working towards the goal of increasing energy access while decreasing emissions.
 This is attained through research and providing education in pursuit of cleaner and more efficient energy mix, activities including:

 - Prioritizing the safety and health of coal miners and others impacted by mining activities

 - Minimization of environmental impact while optimizing process efficiency: Uses process other than burning (gasification, chemical looping) or integrates advanced combustion technologies to enable carbon dioxide separation and pollutant capture; Carbon capture, utilization and/or storage

 - Using coal where applicable as part of a diversified/distributed/regional energy mix to increase grid flexibility, as well as providing other uses for coal

 - Working with partners worldwide to ensure the dissemination of advanced coal knowledge and technology.